Zaneham/Wu/LIMITATIONS.md

 arise naturally from the capture process.
 A camera sensor exhibits Photo Response Non-Uniformity patterns unique to that device.
-Audio recorded in environments connected to electrical grids contains Electric Network Frequency hum at characteristic frequencies.
+Audio recorded in environments connected to electrical grids contains Electric Network Frequency hum at characteristic frequencies (Some Governments and power companies release these as public information).
 Device metadata reflects the genuine properties of capture hardware, including make, model, firmware version, and GPS coordinates where applicable.
 These signatures exist because the content passed through physical reality on its way to becoming a file.